Invasive Species & Disease

 In a 2001 survey of Fish and Wildlife Service wilderness areas, invasive plants were considered a major problem in 26% of wilderness areas in the lower 48 states, and exotic animals were deemed one of the top ten management priorities in 32% of the wilderness areas surveyed.

-In many cases, exotic species were brought to the United States for food, fiber, as game or fur, or as ornamentals, then spread into natural areas.
+In many cases, exotic species were brought to the United States for food, fiber, as game or fur, or as ornamentals, and then spread into natural areas.
 For example, buffelgrass, a hearty, drought-tolerant grass, was introduced in the desert Southwest in the 1930's as livestock forage.
-Later it was used for erosion control and soil stabilization.
+Later, it was used for erosion control and soil stabilization.
 Today, however, its rapid spread has converted fire-resistant desert into flammable grassland, threatening saguaro cacti and other indigenous species.
 The Portuguese introduced the faya tree, native to the Azores and the Canary Islands, to Hawaii for both practical and ornamental reasons; it’s now an aggressive exotic displacing native forest trees in the Hawaii Volcanoes Wilderness and elsewhere on the Big Island.
 Although Arctic foxes are native to Alaska's mainland, they were introduced for fur farming between 1750 and 1950 on more than 450 Alaskan islands, where they threaten native seabirds by stealing eggs.

-Although some invasive species were introduced intentionally, others were accidentally or unintentionally: Norway rats, for example, which escaped from ships and also endanger Alaska's island-nesting seabird populations.
+Although some invasive species were introduced intentionally, others were accidentally or unintentionally: Norway rats, for example, escaped from ships and also endanger Alaska's island-nesting seabird populations.
 The Everglades backcountry of the Marjorie Stoneman Douglas Wilderness now infamously plays host to Burmese pythons, a breeding population descended from animals escaped from captivity or—illegally and unwisely—dumped in the wild by pet owners who aren't’t able or willing to continue caring for them.
-(That’s still an inadvertent introduction of a species, given the intention wasn't’t to establish a self-sustaining population in the wild—the unfortunate result.)
-The Asian beetle known as the emerald ash borer was accidentally introduced into the United States in the 1990s (though not discovered until 2002), and now threatens to “functionally extirpate ash with devastating economic and ecological impacts”.
+(That’s still an inadvertent introduction of a species, given the intention wasn't to establish a self-sustaining population in the wild—the unfortunate result.)
+The Asian beetle known as the emerald ash borer was accidentally introduced into the United States in the 1990s (though not discovered until 2002), and now threatens to “functionally extirpate ash with devastating economic and ecological impacts.”

 Sometimes exotic species simply coexist with natives, but more often they disrupt entire ecosystems by outcompeting, displacing, sickening, or preying upon native species or interbreeding with native species causing hybridization.
 For example, intentional stocking of non-native shrimp in the early 1970's caused a series of changes in lakes, eventually displacing nesting bald eagles.
 In these cases, the effects of invasive species introduction are widespread with invasives altering overall species distribution and composition, nutrient cycling and successional pathways.

 As the aforementioned buffelgrass demonstrates, exotics may also fundamentally change disturbance regimes in an ecosystem.
-A similar example is cheatgrass or downy brome, a Eurasian native that now infests vast reaches of sagebrush steppe in the Intermountain West (including wilderness acreage), where it promotes hotter and more frequent fires that can reduce or eliminate native sagebrush and negatively impact shrub-steppe species such as the greater sage grouse.
+A similar example is cheatgrass, or downy brome, a Eurasian native that now infests vast reaches of sagebrush steppe in the Intermountain West (including wilderness acreage), where it promotes hotter and more frequent fires that can reduce or eliminate native sagebrush and negatively impact shrub-steppe species, such as the greater sage grouse.

 In addition to the ecological costs of invasive species, the economic damage and control costs from invasive species have been estimated at nearly $137 billion per year.